vzaidman/htz-frontend/docs/FAQ.md

 and `withReducer()` functions from Recompose][Recompose withState] instead of adopting Redux.

+### How can I inspect what Apollo is doing?

+Install the [Apollo Client Developer Tools][Apollo devtools] and browse through the Queries, Mutations, and Store tabs.

+If the Apollo panel seems to have trouble connecting or showing the correct information, try closing and reopening the browser’s Developer Tools once the page has loaded.

 ## GraphQL

 ### How does the Page schema change depending on the page type?